 - Producing too much of a product, resulting in work-in-progress and surplus stock

 - We've always done it, usually in the hopes that customers will buy it.
-Ideally, you manufacture product based on an accurate analysis or forecast, but this isn't always the case.
-Big batches may be created because of the time it takes to set up the machines and wanting to use them efficiently.
-We should try maximizing the amount of time machines run for to minimize the relative time taken to set them up.
+Ideally, you manufacture products based on an accurate analysis or forecast, but this isn't always the case.
+Big batches may be created because of the time it takes to set up the machines and want to use them efficiently.
+We should try maximizing the number of time machines run to minimize the relative time taken to set them up.

 - Our production processes are unbalanced.
 One process may be faster or slower than another, which results in building inventory.
 Instead of slowing one down or speeding up the other, we blindly produce as fast as we can.

-The extra inventory you make needs to be stored and transported, which ends up costing the company money and space.
-Overproduction is one of the worst kinds of waste because it leads to other wastes and disguises the need for improvement.
+The extra inventory you make needs to be stored and transported, costing the company money and space.
+Overproduction is one of the worst kinds of waste because it leads to other waste and disguises the need for improvement.

 - Working with smaller batch sizes